 1.1 The Lewisham Development Management Local Plan (DMLP) sets out the Council's planning policies for managing development in the London Borough of Lewisham and will be used to guide, assess and determine planning applications.
-The plan supports the implementation of the Lewisham Core Strategy and the London Plan and should be read alongside the Site Allocations Local Plan, the Lewisham Town Centre Local Plan, the Catford Town Centre Local Plan and any Council supplementary planning documents (SPDs).
+The plan supports the implementation of the Lewisham Core Strategy and the London Plan and should be read alongside the Site Allocations Local Plan, the Lewisham Town Centre Local Plan, and any Council supplementary planning documents (SPDs).